PelionIoT/mbl-tools/mbl-release-manager/README.md

 (venv) $ python setup.py install
 ```
 * After installing the script's package, mbl-release-manager can be run from anywhere.
 It resides under ~/tmp/mbl-tools/mbl-release-manager/venev/bin .
 * Type mbl-release-manager -h for help.
-A typical run will start by simulating and look like that (after creating an update.json file locally) :
+A typical run will start by simulating and look like that (after creating an update.json file locally):
 ```
 (venv) $ mbl-release-manager -s -r update.json
 ```
-* To exit virtualenv after script is done type :
+* To exit virtualenv after script is done type:
 ```
 (venv) $ deactivate
 $
 ```

 ## 4. User Input
-The Mbed Linux OS  ***Release Manager***, can be installed by a setup.py script (or can also be used directly from the command line), receives an input JSON input file.
-By convention, one should use the name ***update.json*** as the file name (or ***update_%.json*** if there are multiple files in the same folder).
+The Mbed Linux OS  **Release Manager**, can be installed by a setup.py script (or can also be used directly from the command line), receives an input JSON input file.
+By convention, one should use the name **update.json** as the file name (or **update_%.json** if there are multiple files in the same folder).
-The file holds a dictionary of (***main key***, value) pairs.
+The file holds a dictionary of (**main key**, value) pairs.
 Each main key points to a sub-dictionary (**SD**) as its value.
-An SD pointed by an actual file name key (as described in section 1) is called ***file-specific SD***.
+An SD pointed by an actual file name key (as described in section 1) is called **file-specific SD**.
 A  pair must belong to one of 3 types:
-1. ***File specific SD*** - A manifest file name (without the '.xml' suffix) matching a Git repo manifest file that must exist in armmbed/mbl-manifest repository root.
-Using that type, a specific  XML manifest file will be updated ( and some Arm MRRs remotes might be updated as well).
-For example: the key 'default'  match the default.xml file, and the sub-dictionary (***SD***) value matched by 'default' holds pairs of (repository name, new revision to be created).
+1. **File specific SD** - A manifest file name (without the '.xml' suffix) matching a Git repo manifest file that must exist in armmbed/mbl-manifest repository root.
+Using that type, a specific  Google Repo manifest file will be updated ( and some Arm MRRs remotes might be updated as well).
+For example: the key 'default'  match the default.xml file, and the sub-dictionary (**SD**) value matched by 'default' holds pairs of (repository name, new revision to be created).
-2. A special key  ***\_common\_*** -  SD value for that key described a common update on all XML files in mbl-manifest repository root.
+1. A special key  **\_common\_** -  SD value for that key described a common update on all Google Repo manifest files in mbl-manifest repository root.
 We assume that no manifest file is called '\_common\_.xml'.
 This key points to a dictionary (repository name, new revision) which holds a common update mechanism.
 Whenever our update is needed across all manifest files, with a single release branch name, the use of _common_ is the simplest.
 For example, let's assume that  we have a repository called mbl-example in 3 files: default.xml, internal.xml and costum.xml.
 We want to have the same new revision branch new_rev1 in all 3 manifest files.
 We can add a pair with a key armmbed/mbl-example and a value as a branch new_rev1 under '_common_' which will refer in a common way to all 3 files.
 That means: check out from the revision pointed in the manifest file, create a new branch new_rev1 and push to remote.
 Also, modify the new branch name in all 3 files.
 All those operations can be described in a single entry when found in _common_.
-3. A special key  ***\_external\_*** - SD value for that key describes Arm non-manifest managed repository needed changes.
+1. A special key  **\_external\_** - SD value for that key describes Arm non-manifest managed repository needed changes.
 We assume that no manifest file is called '\_external\_.xml'.
 This key points to a dictionary which holds pairs of (repository name, [checkout_revision, new revision]) pairs.
 The value us a list of length 2, with the 1st element for the checkout revision and the second value for the new revision to be created.The repositories under this main keys are Arm managed repositories which cannot be found in any manifest file.
 For example: mbl-tools, mbl-manifest, mbl-core and mbl-cli.
 This key MUST be in every file, as it provides the armmbed/mbl-manifest pair with the revision to clone the repository from.

 All main keys must be unique inside the main dictionary or inside a sub-dictionary - else file parsing will fail.
 **Additional Comments**: